obdgeek/obd-play/README.md

 - [Charges](#charges)
 - [Settings](#settings)

+<a id='overview'></a>
+## Overview
+**OBD Play** is a iPhone application for viewing Ford Mustang Mach-E trips and charge sessions recorded by the companion OBD Record application.

 <a id='whats-new'></a>
 ## What's new
+- Build 0.71.9 adds trip and charge spotlights for viewing selected details of a trip or charge session.

 - Everything is new at this point, just explore and let us know of any problems or share your feedback.

 <a id='requirements'></a>
 ## Requirements
 - Apple iPhone running iOS 16.2 or later
-- InfluxDB data source to supply vehicle data (a sample data source is proviced for testing or you can create your own at [Influx Cloud](https://cloud2.influxdata.com/signup))
+- InfluxDB data store to supply vehicle data (you can create your own at [Influx Cloud](https://cloud2.influxdata.com/signup))

 <a id='installation'></a>
 ## Installation
 The beta test releases as being distributed by the Apple TestFlight application.
-If you receive an invitation or have accrss to a shared download link you can access OBD Play from the TestFlight app.
+If you receive an invitation or have accrss to a shared download link you can install OBD Play from the TestFlight app and share crash reports and screenshots to help improve the aoftware.

 <a id='privacy'></a>
 ## Privacy Notice
 OBD Play does not collect or share any personal information or data.

-OBD Play may use your Vehicle Identification Number (VIN) to access your vehicle trip and charging data in a database created and controlled by you.
+OBD Play uses your Vehicle Identification Number (VIN) to access your vehicle trip and charging data in a data store created and controlled by you and is not shared outside the application.

 <a id='trips'></a>
 ## Trips